betajippity/Nuparu/include/embree4/README.md

 This function can get used to implement user defined instancing using user geometries, e.g. by transforming the ray in a special way, and/or selecting between different scenes to instantiate.

+For user defined instance arrays, the `rtcForwardIntersect4/8/16Ex` variant has an additional `instPrimID` argument which is pushed to the instance primitive ID stack.
+Instance primitive IDs identify which instance of an instance array was hit.

 When using Embree on the CPU it is possible to recursively invoke `rtcIntersect4/8/16` directly from a user geometry callback.
 However,